moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Teaching and Learning
-   I have taught 130% more units than has been recommended for the LPSOE faculty over that past two years and have went above and beyond to innovate in all of the courses I have taught.
+   I have taught 130% more units than has been recommended for the LPSOE faculty over the past two years and have went above and beyond to innovate in all of the courses I have taught.
 Professional Achievements and Activities
-   I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field, and presented my work extensively along with carrying enough funding to support 22 students.
+   I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field, and presented my work extensively along with carrying enough funding to support 22 students in a variety of projects.

 .. _UCD APM 285: https://aadocs.ucdavis.edu/policies/apm/ucd-285.pdf